Beatlemania: Social impact

 The Beatles' popularity and influence grew into what was seen as an embodiment of socio-cultural movements of the decade.
 In Gould's view, they became icons of the 1960s counterculture and a catalyst for bohemianism and activism in various social and political arenas, fuelling movements such as women's liberation and environmentalism.
 A 1997 study titled "Beatlemania: A sexually defiant consumer subculture?" argued that Beatlemania represented a proto-feminist demonstration of girl power.
 In their 1986 book, Ehrenreich, Hess and Jacobs comment that, but for the girls' hairstyles and clothing, the photos and footage of young Beatles fans in confrontation with police suggest a women's liberation demonstration from the late 1960s rather than a 1964 pop event.
 The authors add: "Yet if it was not the 'movement,' or a clear-cut protest of any kind, Beatlemania was the first mass outburst of the '60s to feature women – in this case girls, who would not reach full adulthood until the '70s – and the emergence of a genuinely political movement for women's liberation."
 Derek Taylor, the band's press officer in 1964 and from 1968 until their break-up, described the relationship between the Beatles and their fans as "the twentieth century's greatest romance".

 The first band after the Beatles to receive widespread attention for its fan following in the UK was T.Rex, a glam-rock group led by Marc Bolan.
 In the early 1970s, the fan frenzy surrounding the band earned comparisons with Beatlemania and became known as "Bolanmania" and "T.Rextasy".
-Coincidentally, in the same vein of the british Glam Rock movement, David Bowie in 1972-1973 during his Ziggy Stardust Tour, and with 5 albums in the UK charts according to the press reach a Beatle-like popularity in the UK.
+Coincidentally, in the same vein of the British Glam Rock movement, David Bowie in 1972–1973 during his Ziggy Stardust Tour, and with five albums in the UK charts according to the press reached a Beatle-like popularity in the UK.
 Later in the decade, the British press coined the term "Rollermania" for female fans' adulation of the Bay City Rollers.
 Writing in The Observer in 2013, Dorian Lynskey said, "the tropes of Beatlemania have recurred in fan crazes from the Bay City Rollers to Bros, East 17 to One Direction: the screaming, the queuing, the waiting, the longing, the trophy-collecting, the craving for even the briefest contact."
 In their book Encyclopedia of Classic Rock, David Luhrssen and Michael Larson state that while boy bands such as One Direction continue to attract audiences of screaming girls, "none of those acts moved pop culture forward or achieved the breadth and depth of the Beatles' fandom."
 André Millard similarly writes that, just as Beatlemania's "scale and ferocity" far surpassed the scenes of adulation inspired by Sinatra, Presley and Johnnie Ray, "nobody in popular entertainment has been able to repeat this moment in all its economic and cultural significance."

+Beatlemania was widespread in the eastern world too; Ali Khamenei (former Supreme Leader of Iran) noted that during the 1960s, Iranian youngsters were heavily influenced by The Beatles hairstyle and clothing, which he dismissed.